 How does technology improve nutrition in East Africa?

-Linx changed the manufacturing process and materials by replacing an existing sheet metal enclosure to a roto-molded enclosure.
-As a result, the final shipping weight was reduced, thus streamlining the entire supply chain.
+Moving on from the prototype’s sheet metal enclosures, Linx changed the manufacturing process and materials by replacing an existing sheet metal enclosure to a roto-molded enclosure.
+As a result, the total assembly cost and shipping weight were reduced, thus streamlining the entire supply chain.